AtB-AS/org/CONTRIBUTING.md

 ## Open Development

 All work that can be open is open on the
-[AtB Github Organization](https://github.com/AtB-AS).
+[AtB GitHub Organization](https://github.com/AtB-AS).
 Everyone can contribute in different ways (see [vocabulary](./GOVERNANCE.md#vocabulary)) and all follow the same [review process](#review-process-and-pull-requests).